Close Menu

 WHAT IS AN IMPAIRMENT IN INTERACTING WITH OTHERS?

 Interacting with others.
 This mental area refers to your ability to relate to and work with supervisors, other workers, and the public.
-Examples include: how you cooperate with others, asking for help, handling conflicts with others, and stating your own point of view.
+Some examples include how well you cooperate with others.
+Also, it includes asking for help and handling conflicts with others.
+You also need to be able to state your own point of view.

 Other examples include the ability to sustain conversation and understand and responding to social cues.
 Also, you need to be able to respond to requests, suggestions, criticism, correction, and challenges.

-Likewise, it refers to keeping social interactions free of irritation, sensitivity, and being suspicious or argumentative.
+Likewise, it refers to keeping social interactions free of anger and being suspicious or argumentative.
 These examples show the nature of this area of mental function.
 The SSA does not require medical records of all of the above examples.

 WHAT IS AN IMPAIRMENT IN YOUR ABILITY TO CONCENTRATE, PERSIST OR PACE?

 Concentrate, persist, or maintain pace.
-This mental area refers to your ability to focus attention on work activities and to stay on task at a consistent rate.
+This mental area refers to your ability to focus attention on work activities.
+It also includes your ability to stay on task at a consistent rate.
 Examples include starting and doing tasks that you understand and know how to do.
 Also, you should work at a decent pace and complete tasks in a timely manner.
-This will require you to not be distracted while working.
+This will require you to concentrate while working.

-Additionally, you must be able to change activities or work spaces without being disruptive and work with others without distracting them.
+Additionally, you must be able to change activities or work spaces without issue.
+You also need to be able to work with others without bothering them.
 Sustaining an ordinary routine and regular attendance at work also shows the ability to persist at work.

 Finally, you must be able to work a full day without needing more than the allotted number or length of rest periods during the day.
 These examples show the nature of this area of mental function.
 The SSA does not require medical records for all of the above examples.